 The Filters tool is the third option in the row of icons along the bottom of the iPhone’s editing interface or on the iPad’s left-hand side of the canvas.
-This offers you a number of pleasing Instagram-like filters you can apply to your videos, such as Vivid (warm and cool), Dramatic (warm and cool), Mono, Silvertone, and Noir.
+This offers you several pleasing Instagram-like filters to apply to your videos, such as Vivid (warm and cool), Dramatic (warm and cool), Mono, Silvertone, and Noir.
 Furthermore, each filter has a range of intensity that you can choose to scale up or down to give your video the precise color scheme you’re looking for.
 While this tool is great for some videos that may need a dramatic or more understated color scheme to live up to its full potential, some videos are perfectly fine without using this feature at all.

-If you are familiar with editing photos on the iPhone or iPad, getting started with the new iOS 13 native video editor will be a breeze.
-While it does not have the extensive capabilities of more advanced standalone apps, it gives you plenty of controls for the most important adjustments you’ll need to make your videos look stylish and engaging.
+If you are familiar with editing photos on the iPhone or iPad, getting started with either the iOS 13 or iOS 14 native video editor will be a breeze.
+While the built-in device does not offer the extensive capabilities of more advanced standalone apps, it gives you plenty of controls for the most important adjustments you’ll need to make your videos look stylish and engaging.

 - How to crop a video on an iPhone